dletorey/rebuild/src/leets/se-asia/Thailand/chiang-mai-day1.md

 album: https://flickr.com/photos/dletorey/albums/72177720330561220/
 ---

-I Thailand the word _Wat_ means Temple.
+In Thailand the word _Wat_ means Temple.
 Chiang Mai is a walled city surrounded by a moat and has over 300 temples.

 ## Temples